Pixel 7

 The Pixel 7 and Pixel 7 Pro are a pair of Android smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
 They serve as the successor to the Pixel 6 and Pixel 6 Pro, respectively.
 The phones were first previewed in May 2022, during the Google I/O keynote.
 They are powered by the second-generation Google Tensor chip, and feature a design similar to that of the Pixel 6 series.
 They shipped with Android 13.
+Furthermore, they are both discontinued and have been replaced with the Pixel 8 series.

 The Pixel 7 and Pixel 7 Pro were officially announced on October 6, 2022, at the annual Made by Google event, and were released in the United States on October 13.
+They were succeeded by the Pixel 8 and Pixel 8 Pro in 2023.

 History

 The Pixel 7 and Pixel 7 Pro were previewed by Google on May 11, 2022, during the 2022 Google I/O keynote.
 During the keynote, the company confirmed that the phones would feature the second-generation Google Tensor system-on-chip (SoC), which had been in development by October 2021.
 The phones were approved by the Federal Communications Commission (FCC) in August 2022.
 Google officially announced the phones on October 6, 2022, alongside the Pixel Watch smartwatch, at the annual Made by Google event, and became available in 17 countries on October 13.
 A portion of the phones were manufactured by Foxconn in Vietnam, shifting production from southern China.
 Google requested approximately eight million Pixel 7 units from suppliers, with the goal of increasing its sales numbers twofold.
 During the launch event, Google also announced the phones' official cases, which became available for pre-order on the same day with three color options for each phone.
 Pre-orders for the phones began on the same day as the announcement.